liuyxpp/XDSY118019/slides/week9_latex.md

 ---

-### Why Typst?
+# Why Typst?

-As compared to LaTeX, it

-- is easy to learn and use.
+* is easy to learn and use.
-- previews your changes instantly.
+* previews your changes instantly.
-- provides clear, understandable error messages.
+* provides clear, understandable error messages.
-- has a consistent styling system for configuring everything from fonts and margins to the look of headings and lists.
+* has a consistent styling system for configuring everything from fonts and margins to the look of headings and lists.
-- uses familiar programming constructs instead of hard-to-understand macros.
+* uses familiar programming constructs instead of hard-to-understand macros.
-- has a very small executable size.
+* has a very small executable size.
-- is free and open source.
+* is free and open source.

 ---

-### Getting started with Typst
+# Getting started with Typst

 - [Tutorial](https://typst.app/docs/tutorial/)